RayReynolds/jenkins-docker/README.md

 ```
 docker ps -a
 ```
-This will show the running jenkins-master container and the stopped jenkins-data container which is expected for data volume containers.
+This will show the running jenkins-master container and the stopped jenkins-data container which is expected for volume containers.

 The following command will display the newly created images:
 ```